 - The Fighting Narcissist: As a heel.
 He was even billed as this at the start of his WWE run.
 Hell, he even provides the page photo.
 Skeptics felt Luger was more focused on developing his body than developing his in-ring skills, leading to this gimmick.
 Truth in Television at the time, according to Bad News Brown.

 - Finishing Move: The Torture Rack/The Rebel Rack (Argentine Backbreaker), Superplex, Attitude Adjustment (Piledriver), Running Forearm (as The Narcissist)

-- Heel–Face Revolving Door: Especially in WCW.
+- Heel–Face Revolving Door: Between 1998 until the end of WCW, he'd turned so many times that somewhere along the line he lost any semblance of personality or momentum he'd ever had.
 He did avert this a few times, though.
-He was a face for the entirety of 1994 and of 1997, the latter due to his being one of the lead guys in the fight against the NWO.
+He was a face for the entirety of 1994 and of 1997, the latter due to his being one of the lead guys in the fight against the nWo.

 - Invincible Hero: At times.
 During his Florida run, the Shock Troops (Ed "The Bull" Gantner and Kareem Muhammad) attacked him in the ring with some kind of weapon, and manager Sir Oliver Humperdink said, "Maybe it was Kryptonite, you've got Superman laid out in the ring there."

 - Jerkass: Was a very effective heel in his prime because his naturally arrogant personality shone through.
 He was much less convincing as a face.

 - Megaton Punch: The running elbow was a devastating move which got phased out after of his face turn and declared illegal because, in storyline, Luger had a metal plate in that forearm from his motorcycle accident.